bryanlusse/doodle-classifier-app/README.md

 This web app enables users to draw doodles depending on a given prompt.
 A [deep learning algorithm](https://github.com/bryanlusse/doodle-classifier) predicts the class of the doodle while drawing.
 The aim of the game is to let the model correctly guess all drawings.

+This project was inspired by [Quick, Draw!](https://quickdraw.withgoogle.com/), the doodling game by Google.

 At the moment, 10 classes are supported.
 The prompt given for the drawings are therefore randomly drawn from these classes.
 The classes are: 'banana', 'calculator', 'cat', 'fish', 'hamburger', 'headphones', 'house', 'house plant', 'mushroom' and 'windmill'.

 UPDATE 07-06-2022: